The Brain Deck Blog

 Overwhelm shuts down your brain's executive function.
 The fix is not motivation — it is decomposition: break the task down, pick one piece, shrink it further, and move your body first.

-How to Break the Procrastination Cycle Once and For All
+How to Break the Procrastination Cycle: 5 Steps

 Procrastination is not a willpower failure — it is a self-reinforcing emotional loop.
 Breaking it requires targeting the emotion that triggers avoidance, not the avoidance itself.

-The 2-Minute Rule: The Simplest Productivity Hack That Actually Works
+The 2-Minute Rule: 2 Versions That Actually Work

 There are two versions of the 2-minute rule — one clears small tasks instantly, the other makes starting any habit nearly effortless.
 Together, they eliminate procrastination at its source.